 Also, sometimes child preference can be a factor when there are disparate conditions in both parents’ households and living conditions.
 Many times, due the multiple factors that a court considers in determining the best interest of the child, decisions are very fact dependent and each case must be evaluated individually.

 A child’s preference can be very important in helping a judge determine which parent should have primary custody.
-If you think that your child’s preference could be a factor in your custody case, contact our office today for a free consultation and we will be more than happy to discuss with you the facts and circumstances unique to your case.
+If you think that your child’s preference could be a factor in your custody case, contact our office today for a consultation and we will be more than happy to discuss with you the facts and circumstances unique to your case.

 ***The above is only for information purposes and does not constitute legal advice